Juice Robinson

 After departing WWE, Robinson started his NJPW career as young lion before becoming a full-time roster member.
 Since then, he has become a record three-time IWGP United States Heavyweight Champion and a one-time IWGP Tag Team Champion (with David Finlay).
 He was also the winner of the 2019 World Tag League with Finlay.
-In 2019, he joined Ring of Honor (ROH) as the leader of the Lifeblood stable, but departed the promotion later that year.

 Professional wrestling career

 Early career (2008–2011)

 Robinson was trained at Truth Martini's House of Truth wrestling school.
-In 2008, he made his debut for Independent Wrestling Association Mid-South (IWA) under the ring name Juice Robinson, in a losing effort against Jason Dukes.
-He competed in an IWA Mid-South Heavyweight Championship number one contender Seven Team Royal Rumble, losing to Devon Moore and Nick Gage.
+In 2008, he made his debut for Independent Wrestling Association Mid-South (IWA) under the ring name "Juice Robinson", losing to Jason Dukes.
+He competed in an IWA Mid-South Heavyweight Championship number one contender seven team Royal Rumble, losing to Devon Moore and Nick Gage.
 His last match for IWA Mid-South was a loss in a three-way to Shane Hollister.
 Robinson then wrestled for a variety of promotions, including AAW Wrestling, where he unsuccessfully competed for the AAW Tag Team Championship twice (once with Mike Sydal as his partner and once with Kyle O'Reilly), Border City Wrestling (BCW), and DreamWave Wrestling, where he unsuccessfully challenged for both the DreamWave World and DreamWave Tag Team Championships.
 His last match for DreamWave was a victory against Colt Cabana.
 Robinson made his National Wrestling Alliance (NWA) debut with a win against Doctor X. His last match in NWA was a win against Dom Vitalli.

-WWE
+WWE (2011–2015)

 Florida Championship Wrestling (2011–2012)

 In 2011, Robinson signed a developmental contract with WWE and was sent to Florida Championship Wrestling (FCW).
-On July 7, he made his debut under the ring name CJ Parker and was defeated by Leo Kruger.
+On July 7, he made his debut under the ring name "CJ Parker" and was defeated by Leo Kruger.
 He then formed a tag team with Donny Marlow.
 At the FCW taping on July 21, Parker and Donny Marlow defeated Calvin Raines and Big E Langston to win the FCW Florida Tag Team Championship.
 At the FCW taping on September 22, Parker and Marlow successfully defended their titles against Calvin Raines and James Bronson.
 They lost the championships on November 3 to the team of Brad Maddox and Briley Pierce.
 After losing the titles, Parker and Marlow disbanded as a team and transitioned to singles competition.
 On January 26, 2012, Parker was defeated by Dean Ambrose.
 He then competed mostly in tag team matches with a variety of partners for the rest of his tenure in FCW, teaming with the likes of Jason Jordan and Mike Dalton until FCW was closed and replaced by NXT in August 2012.
 Shortly before the promotion's closure Parker won the Florida Tag Team Championship for a second time, winning the title with Jason Jordan at a live event.